vasilismg/CNNs_TensorFlow/README.md

 # CNNs projects

-My own implementations of various Natural Language Processing projects inspired by various online courses.
+My own implementations of various Convolutional Neural Network projects inspired by various online courses.

 * [CNN binary classifier](https://github.com/vgkortsas/CNNs_TensorFlow/tree/master/CNN_binary_classifier): Build a convolutional neural network (CNN) to detect from their picture whether a person is happy or not.